HARTLabGroup/WSBxClimate/README.md

     Note that tree-ring data are archived on Dryad (<https://datadryad.org/submission/402720>) and spatial data is too
     large to be stored on GitHub and needs to be downloaded and stored locally for all code to run.
-Fore more deatils on site locations refer to the Dryad repository.
+For more deatils on site locations refer to the Dryad repository.

     -   *nada-hosts.csv*: Timeseries of June-August self-calibrating